basnetlachu/memopt/docs/architecture.md

 # memopt — Complete Technical Reference

+> **memopt is a memory fabric for AI infrastructure.** It turns a fleet of
+> GPU nodes into a single addressable memory plane across HBM, DRAM, NVMe,
+> and peer HBM — with deduplication, paging, prefetch, silicon
+> certification, and fleet orchestration built in.
+Profiling, kernel
+> synthesis, and OpenAI-compatible serving are *consumers* of the fabric,
+> not its identity.

 **Language:** Python 3.10+ (control plane), C++17 (data plane), CUDA 12.4+ (GPU kernels) **Validated on:** NVIDIA A100-SXM4-80GB · A100 80GB PCIe · RTX 4090 · RTX PRO 6000 Blackwell (102 GB) · PyTorch 2.6.0+cu124 · torchao 0.16.0
 **Test suite:** 688 Python tests pass (21 skipped — clean skips for CockroachDB / AMD ROCm hardware paths), 7 C++ GoogleTest suites, 0 failures